What Drink is Good for Bone Repair?

 5. Chia Seed Drink: Chia seeds provide a triple whammy of calcium, magnesium, and omega-3 fatty acids.
 Soaked in water or plant-based milk, they become a nutrient-dense gel that stimulates hydration and bone repair.
 Combine with fruit and honey for additional flavour and antioxidant benefits.

 6. Prune Juice: High in potassium and rich in vitamin K, prune juice is an often overlooked but potent beverage for enhancing bone density.
-Research has indicated that daily drinking can prevent bone loss in postmenopausal women, among others.
+Some studies suggest that regular consumption of prunes may help reduce bone loss in postmenopausal women; evidence for prune juice is limited.

-7. Green Tea: Green tea has flavonoids and fluoride that are beneficial for bone strength and decreasing oxidative stress.
+7. Green Tea: Green tea contains polyphenols that may be associated with better bone health and decreasing oxidative stress.
 Drinking a cup or two per day can be a great addition to your routine.

 8. Turmeric and Ginger Tea: This warming tea brings together two anti-inflammatory dynamos.
 Ginger supports circulation, and turmeric supports bone metabolism.
 Adding black pepper to aid curcumin absorption makes it perfect for healing bone disease due to inflammation.